Founder & Lead Editor

 Quality and Durability

 Quality-wise, the Kobe Protro 8 is a mixed bag.
-The midsole durability is excellent; that React foam is going to keep its bounce way longer than the old stuff.
-You won’t feel like you’re running on cardboard after three months.
-The upper is also tough; the embroidery and mesh hold up well to abrasion.
+The midsole durability is excellent; React foam keeps its bounce way longer than the old stuff.
+You won't feel like you're running on cardboard after three months.
+The upper is also tough, with embroidery and mesh that handle abrasion well.

-But—and this is a big but—the outsole durability is a concern for outdoor players.
+But the outsole durability is a concern for outdoor players.
 The rubber compound is relatively soft (great for grip, bad for asphalt).
-Combined with the dust issues, this is strictly an indoor shoe.
-If you take these to the blacktop, you are essentially burning money.
+Add the dust issues, and this is strictly an indoor shoe.
+If you take these to the blacktop, you're basically burning money.

 Decision Matrix